mahes-a/2023/AzureOpenAI/MultiModalRAGGradioChatBotGPTVision.md

 - Run the IndexImagestoCogSearch.ipynb either using a Azure Machine Learning Compute or through your local Visual Studio Code for development

 -  Once the code is run your own data knowledge base is created for querying

+#### Creating  Multimodal Gradio Chatbot UI Powered by GPT-4 Turbo With Vision answering the User Image queries

+- Clone the code from https://github.com/mahes-a/MultiModalGradioChatBot to create the RAG UI

+-